 - This screen may appear differently depending on setup configuration.
 If the VEHICLE ID softkey does not appear, see Appendix F, Softkey and Application Key Mapping. - 2.
-Once the vehicle is on the scale, press the VEHICLE ID soffkey.
-A vehicle ID prompt displays with a cursor in the Vehicle ID field.
-The soffkeys and application keys become alpha keys (see Figure 2-5). - 3.
+Once the vehicle is on the scale, press the VEHICLE ID softkey.
+A vehicle ID prompt displays with a cursor in the Vehicle ID entry field.
+The softkeys and application keys become alpha keys (see Figure 2-5). - 3.
 Use the alpha keys and the numeric keypad to enter the vehicle ID.
 Press the ENTER key to complete the entry.
 The ID value entered is the look-up key for the vehicle in the Vehicle ID table and then in the Temporary ID table. - If an external keyboard is connected, it can be used to enter information.

 - 4. If the vehicle's ID is located in the Vehicle ID or Temporary ID tables, the terminal uses the stored data (including tare weight) and continues with the outbound process.
 To continue the transaction, see Outbound Process. - 5.
 If the vehicle's ID is located in the Vehicle ID table and the vehicle ID tare weight was entered as zero or left blank, then the first transaction with that vehicle ID is taken as an inbound transaction.
-During the outbound side of the transaction, the IND310drive will prompt the user "Save this tare weight in the Vehicle ID Table?"
-If the user answers YES, the tare weight is stored permanently in the Vehicle ID table.
-If the user answers NO, then the tare weight in the Vehicle ID table remains at zero and subsequent transactions will be inbound and outbound.
-To keep all further transactions in the inbound/outbound mode, the user must always answer NO.
+During the inbound transaction, the IND310drive will prompt the user with "Save this tare weight in the Vehicle ID Table?"
+Since the transaction is inbound, the user should answer YES.
+The tare weight is stored permanently in the Vehicle ID table.
+During the outbound transaction, the IND310drive will prompt the user a second time with "Save this tare weight in the Vehicle ID Table?"
+Since the transaction is now outbound, the user should answer NO.